ForgeRock/modernize-accelerators/forgerock-bulk-migration-oud/README.md

 The following assets have been included in the Migration Accelerators for this purpose:
 	- Template for OUD LDAPv3 to LDAPv3 user reconciliation from Legacy IAM to Forgerock DS;
 	- Mapping for common group information: common name, description, displayName, uniqueMember;
-	- Mapping for common identity information: UID, common name, group membership, status, mail, telephone number, given name, last name, department details, description, employee details, last login, account locked features, number of wrong attempts.
+	- Mapping for common identity information: UID, password, common name, group membership, status, mail, telephone number, given name, last name, department details, description, employee details, last login, account locked features, number of wrong attempts.

 ### 1.1.
 Assets Included
 This toolkit implements one-way synchronization from an external Legacy OUD userstore to the Forgerock IDM repository and then synchronization to Forgerock Directory Server as the next generation userstore.